Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Conclusions

 Instead of analyzing the radiation pattern after exciting the metasurface, we employ an eigenmode analysis in the frame of a coupled electric-dipole formalism, which allows us to study the isolated contribution to radiation from singular array modes.
 In this regard, we have presented a method to define effective dispersion bands using the real-space eigenmodes of the finite array.
 Then, by studying the far-field radiation patterns by array out-of-plane modes, we have demonstrated that even when all the out-of-plane modes are dark at $\Gamma$ due to the transversality condition, their properties depend on the symmetry of the modes.

-Specifically, while bright edge states and all corner states cannot radiate at $\Gamma$, they have open channels of emission which are not forbidden by symmetry, and therefore they are radiative, as confirmed by the calculations of the optical extinction of the array.
-The symmetry breaking in multipartite unit cells leads to the hybridization of multipoles, and higher Q-factors can be achieved for antisymmetric modes, due to the symmetry mismatch with plane waves.
+Specifically, while bright edge states and all corner states cannot radiate at $\Gamma$, they have open channels of emission which are not forbidden by symmetry, and therefore they can radiate mainly in-plane, as confirmed by the calculations of the optical extinction of the array.
+The symmetry breaking in multipartite unit cells leads to the hybridization of dipoles, and higher Q-factors can be achieved for antisymmetric modes, due to the symmetry mismatch with plane waves.

 Understanding the role of symmetries and symmetry breaking in radiation is crucial to tailor the optical properties of the array modes.
+Multipartite lattices provide a interesting playground for this, allowing to engineer collective modes with different optical properties and spatial localization in the same platform.

-This study sheds light on the radiation patterns and vortices arising in photoluminescence and lasing mediated by such array modes supported by plasmon nanoparticle arrays \cite{Lozano_plasmonics_2013}. .
+This study also sheds light on the radiation patterns and vortices arising in photoluminescence and lasing mediated by such array modes supported by plasmon nanoparticle arrays \cite{Lozano_plasmonics_2013}.